It’s not how much we give but how much love we put into giving. Mother Theresa

-The Healy $100 has become a wonderful holiday tradition at Healy Group.
-In December, each employee receives a $100 cash gift to help others with no strings attached.
+This year Healy Group continues our annual tradition of the Healy $100.
+This tradition started back in 2013 and continues today!
+Each employee receives a $100 cash gift to help others with no strings attached.

-The idea came to me from a physician client who mentioned that he gave each of his employees $100 to support any cause of their choice.
-I shared the idea of doing something similar at Healy Group with the other owners, and they all enthusiastically supported the idea.
-The Healy $100 spreads the Healy Spirit beyond the office into our local and global communities.
-Over the years, it’s been heart-warming to hear the stories and the thought and care that our employees put into choosing how to give away their $100.
+Inspiration for The Healy $100 came from a client who shared that he gave his employees $100 to support causes of their choice.
+When I shared with other owners that I was thinking about doing something similar at Healy Group, they all supported the idea.
+This allows the Healy Spirit to move beyond our office into our local and global communities.
+It warms my heart to hear these stories and the love that our employees put into choosing how to share their money.
 They embody the true spirit of Christmas.

 Here are a few of their stories: